During the Mass, which Catholics attend each week, the priest (during the consecration) speaks these words as he holds the communion host,

 When the priest says “this my body”, it is at that instant when, through the miracle of transubstantiation, the bread and wine which we offer as the bloodless sacrifice to our Lord truly become the Body, Blood, Soul and Divinity of Jesus.
 It is His true presence in the form of bread and wine.
 It is Christ.

-Watch “The Veil Removed.”
-A video clip that reveals the coming together of heaven and earth at Mass, as seen by saints and mystics, revealed by scripture and in the catechism of the Catholic Church.
+“The Veil Removed.“ is a dramatic representation that helps visualize the coming together of heaven and earth at Mass, as seen by saints and mystics, revealed by scripture and in the catechism of the Catholic Church.

 Eucharistic Adoration is when the priest takes a consecrated host, such as the one described above, and places it in a monstrance (monstrance comes from the Latin “monstrance” to show, to expose to view).
-The monstrance is then placed on the altar of the church or chapel for adoration.
+The monstrance is then placed on the altar of the church or chapel for people to sit before the exposed Eucharist; to be in the presence of our living Lord, to bless Him and adore Him for who He is and what He has done for us.